ckan/ckanext-xloader/README.rst

 ::

-    # The connection string for the jobs database used by Express Loader.
+    # The connection string for the jobs database used by XLoader.
 The
     # default of an sqlite file is fine for development.
 For production use a
     # Postgresql database.
     ckanext.xloader.jobs_db.uri = sqlite:////tmp/xloader_jobs.db